ihandrian/HansPi/README.md

 - Ensure you're using BCM GPIO numbering (not physical pin numbers)
 - Test with low speed first (20-30%)

+### Problem: Motors spinning on startup
+**Solution:**
+- ✅ **Fixed in latest version**: Motors are now properly initialized with enable pin set to 0 before direction pins
+- The motor controller ensures motors are disabled during initialization
+- If you experience this issue, make sure you're using the latest code from the repository
+- Motors should remain stopped when the program starts

 ### Problem: "Module not found" errors
 **Solution:**
 ```bash